runhead/runhead.github.io/index.md

 ![image](https://user-images.githubusercontent.com/92479727/137222394-ed927d61-3417-44f0-8426-cb6a002adcb1.png)

 We're a friendly and inclusive running club based in South East London.
 We meet at the Old Nun's Head every Tuesday for a sociable ~45 minute run.
 There's typically around 30 to 40 runners, and we run in all weather unless there are weather warnings.

+Our facebook group is a great source of getting tips and hints from your fellow runners, plus contains the latest info on our runs and more!

 [Facebook](https://www.facebook.com/groups/runhead) / [Instagram](https://www.instagram.com/runhead.ac) / [Twitter](https://twitter.com/runheadac)